(short flashes of gamma rays apparently from outside our galaxy)

 those lasting less than two seconds.

 Superluminous supernovae are theorized to create long gamma ray bursts (LGRB),

 i.e., more than two seconds.

-GBS for gamma-ray burst source or gamma burst source is sometimes
+GBS for gamma-ray burst source or gamma burst source

 used for bodies such as pulsars presumed to be sources.